-Thank you to the hosts of past readings & events: The Bluff Creek Arts Festival, Sky Island Alliance, Tucson Festival of Books, AWP 2016, Tohono Chul Park, UA Special Collections, Barefoot Cowgirl Books, NoAZ Book Festival, The Learning Curve, Narrow Chimney Reading Series, and Western National Parks Association, KAWC, & Iowa State University/Ames Public Library, American Planning Association, & Southwest Festival of the Written Word.
+Thank you to the hosts of past readings & events: The Bluff Creek Arts Festival, Sky Island Alliance, Tucson Festival of Books, AWP 2016, Tohono Chul Park, UA Special Collections, Barefoot Cowgirl Books/Bright Side Books, NoAZ Book Festival, The Learning Curve, Narrow Chimney Reading Series, and Western National Parks Association, KAWC, & Iowa State University/Ames Public Library, American Planning Association, & Southwest Festival of the Written Word.

 Mythical River was named a “Nature Book of Uncommon Merit” by the John Burroughs Association, which honors the best published nature writing.
 This year’s John Burroughs Medal went to Brian Doyle’s novel Martin Marten.
 Other medal finalists, in addition to Mythical River, were John Lane’s Coyote Settles the South, Nick Neely’s Coast Range, and J. Drew Lanham’s The Home Place.
 Learn more about the award.